-The maximum share of non-refundable funds for individual measures from Section I of the Public Call amounts to up to 50% of the total project value.
+For other beneficiaries the maximum share of non-refundable funds for individual measures from Section I Points $(1) - 9){-}$ of the Public Call amounts to up to 50% of the total project value and for the measure from point 10), the amount is up to 80%.

-In addition to the possibility of applying for individual measures, citizens have the opportunity to apply for one of the packages of measures with a higher share of non-refundable funds.
+In addition to the possibility of applying for individual measures, other beneficiaries have the opportunity to apply for one of the packages of measures with a higher share of nonrefundable funds.